aynurin/nickel-search/samples/README.md

 ## TODO

 1. Learn to remove the CF stack retaining S3 buckets.
 Or take the S3 buckets out of the cloudformation.
-2. Finish the readme
-3. Rerun the QA

 ## Local index